Australia and India thank Quad for new free trade deal

 For Australia, the deal opens a huge market to exporters before Prime Minister Scott Morrison’s conservative coalition seeks re-election next month.
 Friction between the Morrison government and Beijing has brought a series of official and unofficial Chinese trade sanctions on Australian exports including coal, beef, seafood, wine and barley.

-Trade Minister Dan Tehan said at a joint press conference with Goyal in Melbourne the Australian-Indian bilateral relationship was growing strongly through the Quad.
+Trade Minister Dan Tehan said at a joint press conference with Goyal in Melbourne on Wednesday that the Australian-Indian bilateral relationship was growing strongly through the Quad.

 “Keeping the Indo-Pacific free and open as a place where liberal democracies can flourish is just so, so important,” Tehan said.